programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 # Call the nlp model on the sentence
 doc = nlp(sentence)
 ```
 Next we can call on the doc object to get the information we're interested in.
-The command below prints each word in the text along with its corresponding part of speech.
+The command below loops through each token in a doc object and prints each word in the text along with its corresponding part of speech.
 ```
-# Loop through each token in doc object
 for token in doc:
-  # Print text and part of speech for each
     print(token.text, token.pos_)
 ```

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-11.png" alt="Output from command to print each word in the sentence, along with their corresponding part of speech tags PRON, AUX, PUNCT, DET, PUNCT, NOUN, PUNCT, NOUN." caption="Figure 11: Example output of text and parts of speech generated by spaCy" %}

-Let's try the same process on the student papers.
-Since we'll be calling the nlp pipeline on every paper in the DataFrame, we should first define a function that runs the pipeline on whatever input text is given.
+Let's try the same process on the student texts.
+Since we'll be calling the nlp pipeline on every text in the DataFrame, we should first define a function that runs the pipeline on whatever input text is given.
 Functions are a useful way to store operations that will be run multiple times, reducing duplications and improving code readability.
 ```
-# Define a function that runs the nlp pipeline on any given input text
 def process_text(text):
     return nlp(text)
 ```
 After the function is defined, use ```.apply()``` to apply it to every cell in a given DataFrame column.
-In this case, the nlp pipeline will run on each cell in the "Text" column of the ```final_paper_df``` DataFrame, creating a doc object out of every student paper.
+In this case, the nlp pipeline will run on each cell in the "Text" column of the ```final_paper_df``` DataFrame, creating a doc object out of every student text.
 These doc objects will be stored in a new column of the DataFrame called "Doc."

-Running the nlp pipeline code on each paper takes several minutes to run because spaCy is performing all the parsing and tagging tasks on each text.
+Running the nlp pipeline code on each text takes several minutes to run because spaCy is performing all the parsing and tagging tasks on each text.
 However, once it is complete, we can simply call on the resulting doc objects to get parts of speech, named entities, and other information of interest, just as in the example of the sentence above.
 ```
-# Apply the function to the "Text" column, so that the nlp pipeline is called on each student paper
 final_paper_df['Doc'] = final_paper_df['Text'].apply(process_text)
 ```
 ## Text Reduction
 ### Tokenization
 A critical first step performed by spaCy's nlp pipeline is tokenization, or the segmentation of strings into individual words and punctuation markers.
 Tokenization enables spaCy to parse the grammatical structures of a text and identify characteristics of each word like part of speech.
 To retrieve a tokenized version of each text in the DataFrame, we'll write a function that iterates through any given doc object and returns all functions in that doc object.
 This can be accomplished by simply putting a "define" wrapper around a for loop, similar to the one written above to retrieve the tokens and parts of speech from a single sentence.
 ```
-# Define a function to retrieve tokens from a doc object
 def get_token(doc):
-    # Loop through each token in the doc object
     for token in doc:
-        # Retrieve the text of each token
         return token.text
 ```
 However, there's a way to write the same function that makes the code more readable and efficient.
 This is called "list comprehension," and it involves condensing the for loop into a single line of code and returning a list of tokens within each text it processes:
 ```
-# Define a function to retrieve tokens from a doc object
 def get_token(doc):
     return [(token.text) for token in doc]
 ```
 As with the function used to create doc objecs, the token function can be applied to the DataFrame.
 In this case, we will call the function on the "Doc" column, since this is the column which stores the results from the processing done by spaCy's nlp pipeline.
 ```
-# Run the token retrieval function on the doc objects in the dataframe
 final_paper_df['Tokens'] = final_paper_df['Doc'].apply(get_token)
 ```
 If we compare the ['Text'] and ['Tokens'] column, we find a couple differences.
 Most importantly, the words, spaces, and punctuation markers in the Tokens column are separated by commas, indicating that each have been parsed as individual tokens.
 The text in the "Tokens" column is also bracketed; this indicates that tokens have been generated as a list.
 We'll discuss how and when to transform the lists to strings to conduct frequency counts below.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-12.png" alt="First and last five rows of DataFrame with columns for plain text and tokenized versions of each paper." caption="Figure 12: Comparison of text and spaCy-generated token columns in DataFrame of student papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-12.png" alt="First and last five rows of DataFrame with columns for plain text and tokenized versions of each text." caption="Figure 12: Comparison of text and spaCy-generated token columns in DataFrame of student texts" %}

 ### Lemmatization
 Another process performed by spaCy's nlp pipeline is lemmatization, or the retrieval of the dictionary root word of each word (e.g. “brighten” for “brightening”).
 We'll perform a similar set of steps to those above to create a function to call the lemmas from the doc object, then apply it to the DataFrame.
 ```
-# Define a function to retrieve lemmas from a doc object
 def get_lemma(doc):
     return [(token.lemma_) for token in doc]

-# Run the lemma retrieval function on the doc objects in the dataframe
 final_paper_df['Lemmas'] = final_paper_df['Doc'].apply(get_lemma)
 ```
 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
 For example, let’s compare counts of the word “write” in the original token column and in the lemmatized column.